India's thirst for gasoline supports Asian petrol margins

-NEW DELHI/SINGAPORE (Reuters) - Strong Indian imports of gasoline, boosted by a shift towards petrol car sales, are expected to underpin Asian margins for the fuel at least for the rest of the fiscal year to next March, industry sources say.
+NEW DELHI/SINGAPORE, Aug 19 (Reuters) - Strong Indian imports of gasoline, boosted by a shift towards petrol car sales, are expected to underpin Asian margins for the fuel at least for the rest of the fiscal year to next March, industry sources say.

 India has surplus refining capacity, but there has been maintenance at some plants and gasoline demand has risen after a cut in diesel subsidies increased the attractiveness of petrol cars.